nhleto/Python_compression/readme.md

-To cat in arguments
-    Run the program as: python3 test.py `cat mock.json`
+Run the program as: python3 test.py `cat mock.json` to cat in arguments